MicrosoftDocs/azure-management-docs/articles/copilot/work-aks-clusters.md

 ## Configure monitoring on clusters

 Microsoft Copilot in Azure can streamline the process of installing Azure Monitor on your AKS clusters.
-When montioring is configured, it provides visibility into cluster, node, and container level insight if already configured.
+When monitoring is configured, it provides visibility into cluster, node, and container level insight if already configured.

 When you ask for help with monitoring, Microsoft Copilot in Azure automatically pulls context from the cluster you're viewing or the current conversation.
 If the context isn't clear, you'll be prompted to specify a cluster.
 From there, you'll be guided to the **Insights** pane of the cluster, where you can confirm installation or view data.